 That kind of conflict of interest between a prosecutor and a victim happens in a context of a power imbalance.

 Thomas Gallagher is a victim attorney who helps level that imbalance by using law and advocacy skills to represent victims.
-So this is how Victim Attorney Thomas Gallagher helps to — finally — make their voices heard.
+So this is how Witness Attorney Thomas Gallagher helps to — finally — make their voices heard.

 A criminal defense attorney like Thomas Gallagher can draw upon his decades of experience in past criminal cases.
 And he uses this expertise to counsel the client about risks and opportunities.
 So you should look for that in a pre-charge attorney.

 A deep understanding of police and prosecutor practice is invaluable.

 Knowing police investigatory practices and countermeasures can make the difference between a prosecutor later charging a crime, or not.
 And experience with prosecutors means knowledge about what makes a case more or less attractive to them for charging.

-Sometimes a lawyer retained for pre-charge attorney may represent the client with police or prosecuting attorneys — Minnesota state or federal.
+Sometimes a lawyer retained for pre-charge attorney may represent the client with police or prosecutors — Minnesota state or federal.

 This could include intervening to prevent interrogation; representation at an agreed recorded statement to police after an in-depth attorney consultation; or a pre-charge proffer, discussion with prosecutors.

 In the event of an arrest and jail, the pre-charge attorney you retain will be ready.
 So he can counsel and advocate for jail release; including at a bail hearing in front of a District Court judge.